 Modern boilers are a complicated appliance, on an old system a boiler was little more than an open flame heating a body of water moving through.

 Now they are far more efficient but have more components to fail and are under far more strain.
-A modern system is pressurised from 1-3 bar, this is close to what keeps your car tyres up!
+A modern system is pressurised from 1-3 bar, and this is close to what keeps your car tyres up!

 Common items to fail are pressure relief valves, air emittance traps, pumps and even the main heat exchanger itself.
-All of these will cause the pressure in the boiler to drop and the boiler will shut down causing a loss of heating and hot water.
+All of these will cause the pressure in the boiler to drop, and the boiler will shut down, causing a loss of heating and hot water.

-Diagnosing why there is a loss of pressure can be complicated, even when checked by a boiler engineer, there are factors that can take specialist leak detection equipment
+Diagnosing why there is a loss of pressure can be complicated, even when checked by a boiler engineer, there are factors that can take specialist leak detection equipment.

 We undertake all leak detection starting at the source by examining the boiler for faults before moving onto diagnosing issues within the pipework.

-In most properties the pipework is considerably older than the boiler, often there have been several new boilers but much of the pipework is original.
+In most properties the pipework is considerably older than the boiler, often there have been several new boilers, but much of the pipework is original.